epsilonrt/piduino/README.md

 The rest of the things to do:

-* Tool for managing the database of boards with Qt
+* `pidbman` for managing the database of boards with Qt (in development [pidbman](https://github.com/epsilonrt/piduino/tree/dev-pidbman/database/pidbman))
 * Enabling daemon mode for loop()
 * analogWrite() with Software PWM feature (Kernel driver module)
 * analogWrite() with external DAC ([IIO](https://01.org/linuxgraphics/gfx-docs/drm/driver-api/iio/intro.html))